 Chopping a SIM down to size

 If your SIM card is too big for your phone’s SIM card slot, a bit of DIY can come to the rescue.
-While you need to be careful, you can turn a Standard SIM into a Micro or Nano SIM simply by trimming it.
+While you need to be careful, you can turn a Standard SIM into a Micro SIM simply by trimming it.
 This can save you getting a new SIM when you upgrade phones to a model which uses a different card standard.
 There are a host of tutorials you can follow online and on YouTube, but do so at your own risk - if you damage the chip, the SIM won’t work at all.